 The network cards on a Windows XP computer can be configured to communicate with the FARO® Laser Tracker by the following instructions.
 If desired, you can download the instructions here as a Word document:

-- On the Windows Desktop, right click on the ‘My Network Places’ Icon and select ‘Properties’.
+On the desktop, right-click on the ‘My Network Places’ and select ‘Properties’.

 - There should be at least one ‘Local Area Connection’ icon.
-Use your mouse pointer to highlight each icon, the Tool Tip should state the make and model of the Network Adapter.
+Highlight each icon with your mouse and The Tool Tip should state the make and model of the Network Adapter.

-- If there is more than one ‘Local Area Connection’ you will need to determine which one is the one being used for the FARO laser tracker system.
+Note: If there is more than one ‘Local Area Connection’ you will need to determine which one is the one being used for the Laser Tracker.
 For most laptops there will be a built-in network connection.
 An Ethernet board may need to be added for some older desktop computers.